zediogoviana/zediogoviana.github.io/content/posts/analysing-electricity-consumption-with-livebook.md

 Previously, I highlighted what `Smart Cells` were, and how they could be helpful.
 This is now the part, where I got to use them.
 The image below shows an example of what were my first steps in analysing consumption and production values.

 Just by looking at the screenshot, you can understand what's happening.
-I'm using the data frame `df` with all the monthly data, grouping by the field `date` and then requesting a sum of the column `consumption`, storing everything in a new variable called `df_by_date`.
+I'm using the data frame `df` with all the hourly values, grouping by the field `date` and then requesting a sum of the column `consumption`.
+In the end, the cell stores everything in a new variable called `df_by_date`.

 {{< image src="../../img/electricity-analysis/smart_cell_df_manipulation.png" alt="livebook data transform smart cell" position="center" style="border-radius: 8px;" >}}